llisas/react-podcast/README.md

     Run npm install, and make sure that you are using Node version 18.4.0.

     This app uses CORS, so you need to start the proxy-server in order to access the data.
-To do this, open a new terminal in the root of the react-podcast project and type: node run proxy.
+To do this, open a new terminal in the root of the react-podcast project and type: npm run proxy.

     To run the project in your VSC, open a terminal and type npm run dev.
 Remember that the previous terminal with the proxy server needs to be running as well.